thinhtn3/ip-golang/go-api/readme.md

 ## Models
 ### chat_sessions
-user_id column: foreign key that checks auth.users table to see if user_id exists. question_id column: foreign key which checks against question_bank table to see if question exist
+user_id column: foreign key that checks auth.users table to see if user_id exists.<br>
+question_id column: foreign key which checks against question_bank table to see if question exist.<br>

+### messages
+user_id column: foreign key that checks against auth.users table.<br>
+chat_session_id column: uuid column that is a foreign key and checks against chat sessions table.
+To be used to gather all messages and render.<br>